george-hawkins/arf-drone/README.md

 For a sense of this see his interaction with the wider community on the ArduPilot forums, e.g. this [Pixhawk 2 Getting Started](http://discuss.ardupilot.org/t/pixhawk-2-getting-started/10031) thread.

-Having said all that the Pixhawk 2 is [clearly listed](https://pixhawk.org/modules/pixhawk2) as one of the autopilot systems on the pixhawk.org site.
+Having said all that the Pixhawk 2 is [clearly listed](https://pixhawk.org/modules/pixhawk2) as one of the autopilot systems acknowledged on the pixhawk.org site.

 And it does seem that the initial development did involve the wider community and 3DR, however 3DR seem to have gone their own way with closed hardware and it is only through the efforts of Philip Rowse that it has eventually come to market at all.